pmitros/school-committee/chinese-immersion.md

 Public School District Controlled Choice Lottery in general.
 If there are aspects you don't understand, please ask me (or the FRC).

-And yes, I understand how ridiculous this level of complexity is.
-My goal is to surface that complexity so we might fix it.
+And yes, if you're shocked or outraged, that is the correct response.
+My goal is to surface that complexity so we might fix it and switch to a system which is more equitable and understandable.
+My experience is the only people who successfully navigate this system are ones with networks of parents who have gone through it before.

 ![Flowchart for making it into immersion Chinese](chinese-immersion-flowchart.png)